A steampunk shaker card – something a bit different from the usual shaker cards.

 I stamped the words “Best Wishes” with Tuxedo Black Memento ink on to a scrap of white card and then “dirtied it” with Distress Ink.
 I then added a simple banner with the same blue paper as the frame surround, again adding a little Distress Ink around the edges.
 I affixed my banner to the bottom of the frame with a couple of sticky foam pads.

 Finally I glued the whole frame to an A5 sized card blank made of sturdy 300gsm Centura Pearl card.
-I used my tape roller for this and put plenty of tape over the back of the shaker as I wanted to be sure it laid very flat on the card base, so that the cogs and sequins could move freely inside.
+I used my tape roller for this and put plenty of tape over the back of the shaker as I wanted to be sure it laid very flat on the card base, so that the cogs and sequins could move freely inside the steampunk shaker card.